-The West Coast Regional Planning Body (RPB) provides a voluntary forum for dialog, information-sharing and coordination of marine and coastal planning activities at various scales along the Pacific Coast of the U.S. between federally-recognized tribal, state and federal government partners, with engagement from the Pacific Fishery Management Council (PFMC) and other appropriate entities.
-The efforts of the RPB will focus on enhancing existing marine planning activities occurring within the region through effective coordination and communication, while also identifying regional management gaps appropriate for a marine planning approach through clearly defined criteria.
-The efforts of the RPB are entirely non-regulatory, and its activities cannot alter existing laws, regulations or agreements between any of its governmental members.
+The West Coast Regional Planning Body (RPB) provides a voluntary forum for dialog, information-sharing and coordination of marine and coastal planning and management activities at various scales along the Pacific Coast of the United States (exclusive of Alaska) among federally-recognized tribal governments, state and federal agencies, the Pacific Fishery Management Council (PFMC) and other entities, as appropriate.
+The RPB will focus on enhancing existing marine planning activities through effective coordination and communication.
+The RPB will also identify management gaps appropriate for a marine planning approach through clearly-defined criteria agreed to by RPB members.

-The RPB will focus on using marine planning as a tool for appropriate natural resource issues, with the goal of more effective government coordination and enhanced management of ocean and coasts in the region.
-The RPB may be included as an element of a broader partnership focused on enhancing solutions to ocean health issues facing the West Coast, which could include tools and approaches other than marine planning.
-The membership of a regional ocean partnership may be different than that of the RPB, but all efforts undertaken by the RPB will include the goal of enhanced coordination with other regional ocean activities between tribal, state and federal partners.
-Nothing in this charter document is binding to anything other than RPB-specific activities, and any foundational documents of other West Coast ocean partnerships will not explicitly impact this charter without consensus and adoption from RPB membership.
+The RPB will focus on marine planning and other relevant approaches to support more effective government coordination and enhanced management of ocean and coasts in the region.
+The RPB will coordinate with parallel ocean partnerships focused on enhancing solutions to ocean health issues facing the West Coast.
+The membership of a prospective regional ocean partnership for the West Coast may be different from that of the RPB, but all efforts undertaken by the RPB will include the goal of enhanced coordination with other regional ocean activities among tribal, state and federal partners.
+Nothing in this charter document is binding to anything other than RPB-specific activities, and any foundational documents of other regional ocean partnerships will not explicitly impact this charter without consensus and adoption by full RPB membership.